samueltwallace/rpgs/posts/waterfall.md

 The Adventure in this quest is also fantastic.
 There are several types of adventure presented: treasure hunting (throughout), infiltration (as when navigating the hobgoblin-infested gnome home), and something like martyrdom, when you must remove your armor and weapons to descend into Glarial's tomb.
 Each is a chance of death (especially at low level), and keeps the heart racing.

 Many RuneScape players love the epic scale of the recent questlines.
 I think this old quest has something very appealing about its self-containment.
-We never learn more about Baxtorian and Glarial, nor the gnome family[^2], nor who the boy grows up to be.
+By the end of the quest, we never learn more about Baxtorian and Glarial, nor the gnome family[^2], nor who the boy grows up to be.
 They simply exist as a memory, inviting you to wonder what it all meant.
 Did you do the right thing in taking the treasure?
 Shorting that boy?
 What historical role did these people play?
 Did they go to war?
 The questions can keep coming.
 None of them are answered.
 And that sense of wonder stays alive.

-[^2]: There is a bit of other information given about this family in future quests, none of it relevant to the events of Waterfall quest.
+[^2]: There is a bit of other information given about this family in subsequent quests, none of it relevant to the events of Waterfall quest.

 # Bringing to the Table